-Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Texas Highway 155, the result of a dam on the Neches River owned and operated by the Angelina and Neches River Authority.
+Lake Palestine is located about 15 miles southwest of Tyler, Texas, on Highway 155, the result of the Blackburn Crossing Dam on the Neches River.The lake is owned and operated by the Upper Neches River Municipal Water Authority.

-Lake Palestine has a surface area of 25,560 acres (40 square miles) and a maximum depth of 50 feet, and an average depth of 16 feet.
+Lake Palestine has a surface area of 25,560 acres (40 square miles) and a maximum depth of 50 feet, with an average depth of 16 feet.